Radon & Lung Cancer Prevention

 Carbon monoxide risk is well known because it can make you sick quickly.

-Radon is less well known because it builds up quietly inside homes over many years and causes no symptoms until serious illness develops.
+Radon is less well known because it builds up quietly inside homes over many years and causes no symptoms until serious illness (Lung Cancer) develops.

 Health Canada’s guideline is 200 Bq/m³.
 Above that, action is recommended.